Home Updates FAQs

 The design of the homes will be guided by design principles and the master plan.
 Design codes will also play a part, influencing materials used, range of house types and considering local character.

-It is unlikely that homes will be launching in the next year, but we’ll be happy to contact you as soon as plans have progressed to that stage.
+Work has not yet started on site but we’ll be happy to contact you as soon as plans have progressed to that stage.

 Please get in touch via our contact us page.

-There is 67,000sqm GEA of Education and Community floorspace (Class E&F) within the development specification to include schools, nurseries and creches, health centres, places of worship and other community uses such as libraries and community centres.
+Plans for community infrastructure include schools, nurseries and creches, health centres, places of worship and other community uses such as libraries and community centres.

 KCC provided a projected child yield for new development i.e. the average number of children of each age expected to be living in each home, building up over time as the development is delivered.
 These figures were used to estimate the expected demand for education facilities and as a starting point for the number of school places required.
 As there is still a level of uncertainty around the exact number of children, flexibility has been built into the masterplan so higher demand can be met if needed.